(Self)Soothing Project

 2016 - ongoing

-A series of full color and black&white photographs
+A series of black&white photographs

-of performative activity carried out at the borders
+of performative actions carried out

-of art and medical investigation.
+at the borders of art and medical investigation.

 Size: 91.5 x 61 x 0.2 cm